hed-hog/development/lib/libs/admin/README.md

 The **Hedhog Admin** module is a collection of core modules essential for managing and administering applications within the HedHog framework.
 It brings together various modules that provide key functionalities such as authentication, menu configuration, permissions, screen management and user management.

-Whether you need to secure access to resources, manage user roles, or handle file uploads, the `@hedhog/admin` module provides everything required to manage a modern web application’s backend with minimal setup.
+Whether you need to secure access to resources, manage user role, or handle file uploads, the `@hedhog/admin` module provides everything required to manage a modern web application’s backend with minimal setup.

 ### Included Modules<

 - **@hedhog/auth**: Provides authentication and authorization mechanisms, ensuring secure access to application resources.
-- **@hedhog/locale**: Provides solution for managing locale and translations across applications.
+- **@hedhog/locale**: Provides solution for managing locale and translation across applications.
-- **@hedhog/menu**: Allows for the creation and management of dynamic menus within the application interface.
+- **@hedhog/menu**: Allows for the creation and management of dynamic menu within the application interface.
-- **@hedhog/role**: Facilitates the management of roles, controlling access to specific features or areas.
+- **@hedhog/role**: Facilitates the management of role, controlling access to specific features or areas.
-- **@hedhog/route**: Provides a comprehensive system for managing routes within your application.
+- **@hedhog/route**: Provides a comprehensive system for managing route within your application.
-- **@hedhog/setting**: Provides a solution for managing application settings.
+- **@hedhog/setting**: Provides a solution for managing application setting.
 - **@hedhog/screen**: Provides a structure for managing different screens and UI components.
 - **@hedhog/user**: Manages user accounts, including creation, updates, and deletion, along with password encryption and secure access.